 Following a detailed assessment, a treatment programme will be individually prescribed.
-This may include manual therapy, electrotherapy, thermal therapy, movement, soft tissue manipulation and a home programme package.
+This may include manual therapy, electrotherapy, thermal therapy, water based therapy (small animals), movement, soft tissue manipulation and a home programme package.
 Many of these techniques are used in combination to achieve maximum recovery for your pet.

 Hands on techniques are useful in reducing muscle spasm, relieving pain, reducing soft tissue adhesions, mobilising deep structures and improving joint mobility.

 Joint mobilisations can be applied to the spinal joints and also the peripheral joints.
 Mobilisations are used by physiotherapists to increase joint range of movement, increase proprioceptive awareness, decrease pain and reduce muscle spasm.